lakshcode9/laksh-sourcegraph-journey/README.md

 # laksh-sourcegraph-journey
 Logging my full grind to break into security engineering.
-From noob to Sourcegraph-level.
+From noob to Sourcegraph.
 One push at a time 💻🔐
 ---

 ## 📅 Day 1: Ground Zero